hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="ldapreadlibrarystatus"></a>
 # **LDAPReadLibraryStatus**
-> void LDAPReadLibraryStatus (string name, string ldapMountPath = null)
+> void LDAPReadLibraryStatus (string name, string ldapMountPath = "ldap", TimeSpan? wrapTTL = null)

 Check the status of the service accounts in a library set.